George Mouzalon: Early life and service under Theodore II

-The Mouzalon family is first attested in the 11th century, but produced few notable members until the mid-13th century, with exception of Nicholas IV Mouzalon, Patriarch of Constantinople in 1147–1151.
+The Mouzalon family is first attested in the 11th century, but produced few notable members until the mid-13th century, with the exception of Nicholas IV Mouzalon, Patriarch of Constantinople in 1147–1151.
 George Mouzalon was born at Adramyttium on the western Anatolian coast in c.
 1220.
-His family was considered as low-born, but he and his brothers became the childhood friends of the future Theodore II Laskaris, being raised with him in the palace as his paidopouloi (παιδόπουλοι, "pages").
+His family was considered low-born, but he and his brothers became the childhood friends of the future Theodore II Laskaris, being raised with him in the palace as his paidopouloi (παιδόπουλοι, "pages").
 It is assumed that they were also educated along with Theodore, sharing his classes under the scholar Nikephoros Blemmydes.
 There were also at least two sisters, one of whom was later married to a member of the Hagiotheodorites family.

 When Theodore became emperor in November 1254, he raised the Mouzalones to the highest state offices: George was made megas domestikos (commander-in-chief of the army) while two of his brothers, Andronikos and Theodore (the eldest brother), were made protovestiarios (grand chamberlain) and protokynegos (grand huntsman) respectively.
 According to the contemporary chroniclers, the emperor loved George "above all others"; in some letters he calls him "son" and "brother".
 During Theodore's reign, George was the Emperor's senior minister and his most trusted advisor.
 Little is known, however, about his personal involvement in the governance of the state, except for his participation in the council convened to discuss the proper reaction to the invasion of Nicaea's Macedonian holdings by the Bulgarians after the death of Theodore's father, John III Doukas Vatatzes.
 George Mouzalon supported the majority opinion that Theodore himself should campaign against the invaders.
 During Theodore's absence on campaign in 1255, George was left behind as regent of the state.
 Upon his return, Theodore raised George further, naming him protosebastos and protovestiarios and instituting the new title of megas stratopedarches for him.
 Andronikos Mouzalon succeeded George as megas domestikos.
 It was an extremely high honour: the combined title "protosebastos and protovestiarios" was normally conferred only to close kinsmen of the emperor, while the offices of protovestiarios and megas domestikos had always until then been the preserve of aristocratic families.